chaki213/tos-streamlit-dashboard/README.md

 ## Notes

-- This is for educational purposes only.
+- This is for educational and back testing purposes only.
 Use at your own risk.
 - The LLM analysis is based only on recent price movements and does not incorporate fundamental analysis, news, or other market factors.
-- Auto-trading uses simple rules (buys with 25% of available cash, sells 50% of position)

 ## Build On This